-Where the gauged thickness is within the range $t{net}$ + 0,5 mm and $t{net}$ + 1,0 mm, coating (applied in accordance with the coating manufacturer's requirements) or annual gauging may be adopted as an alternative to steel renewal.
+Where the gauged thickness is within the range t{net} + 0,5 mm and t{net} + 1,0 mm, coating (applied in accordance with the coating manufacturer's requirements) or annual gauging may be adopted as an alternative to steel renewal.
 Coating shall be maintained in GOOD condition, as defined in 1.2, IACS UR Z10.2.

 For the internal structure of double skin hatch covers, thickness gauging is required when hatch cover top or bottom plating renewal shall be carried out or when this is deemed necessary, at the discretion of the surveyor to the Register, on the basis of the plating corrosion or deformation condition.
-In these cases, steel renewal for the internal structures is required where the gauged thickness is less than $t{net}$ .
+In these cases, steel renewal for the internal structures is required where the gauged thickness is less than t{net} .

-For corrosion addition $t_s = 1,0$ mm, the thickness for steel renewal is $t{net}$ and the thickness for coating or annual gauging is when gauged thickness is between $t{net}$ and $t{net} + 0,5$ mm.
+For corrosion addition $t_s = 1,0$ mm, the thickness for steel renewal is t{net} and the thickness for coating or annual gauging is when gauged thickness is between t{net} and $t{net} + 0,5$ mm.

-For coaming structures, the corrosion additions $t_s$ of which are not provided in Table 7.10.6.52 shall be in compliance with the requirements of 1.1.5 Part II "Hull".
+For coaming structures, the corrosion additions t_s of which are not provided in Table 7.10.6.52 shall be in compliance with the requirements of 1.1.5 Part II "Hull".

-7.11 HATCHWAYS OF CARGO TANKS IN TYPE "A" SHIPS
+7.11 HATCHWAYS OF CARGO TANKS IN TYPE "A" SHIPS, OIL TANKERS, OIL TANKERS (>60 °C), OIL RECOVERY SHIPS AND OIL RECOVERY SHIPS (>60 °C)

-7.11.1 Openings for hatchways of the cargo tanks on tankers shall be of round or oval form.
-Height of the coamings of cargo tank hatchways will not be regulated by the Register.
+7.11.1 Height of the coamings of cargo tank hatchways intended for the carriage liquid cargoes is not regulated by the Register.
 Construction of the coamings of cargo tank hatchways shall comply with the requirements of 3.5.5.1, Part II "Hull".